AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/sweepstakes/select-sweepstakes-winners.md

    >[!TIP]
    >
-   >To see a list of people who have signed up for your sweepstakes, click the&nbsp;**Participants **tab.
+   >To see a list of people who have signed up for your sweepstakes, click the **Participants **tab.

 1. Choose the number of winners, select **I'm ready to pick**, and click **Next**.